awslabs/aws-customer-churn-pipeline/README.md

-# Customer Churn on AWS
+# Customer Churn Pipeline on AWS

 _A python package for deploying an end to end customer churn prediction pipeline on AWS_